-The Low Voltage Detector function operates by comparing the power supply voltage, $V{DD}$ , with a pre-specified voltage level stored in the LVDC register.
+The Low Voltage Detector function operates by comparing the power supply voltage, V{DD} , with a pre-specified voltage level stored in the LVDC register.
 This has a range of between 2.0V and 4.0V.
-When the power supply voltage, $V{DD}$ , falls below this pre-determined value, the LVDO bit will be set high indicating a low power supply voltage condition.
+When the power supply voltage, V{DD} , falls below this pre-determined value, the LVDO bit will be set high indicating a low power supply voltage condition.
+The Low Voltage Detector function is supplied by a reference voltage which will be automatically enabled.
 When the device is in the SLEEP mode, the low voltage detector will be disabled even if the LVDEN bit is high.
 After enabling the Low Voltage Detector, a time delay $t{\rm LVDS}$ should be allowed for the circuitry to stabilise before reading the LVDO bit.
-Note also that as the $V{\rm DD}$ voltage may rise and fall rather slowly, at the voltage nears that of $V{\rm LVD}$ , there may be multiple bit LVDO transitions.
+Note also that as the $V{\rm DD}$ voltage may rise and fall rather slowly, at the voltage nears that of $V{\rm LVD}$, there may be multiple bit LVDO transitions.

 The Low Voltage Detector also has its own interrupt, providing an alternative means of low voltage detection, in addition to polling the LVDO bit.
-The interrupt will only be generated after a delay of $t{\text{LVD}}$ after the LVDO bit has been set high by a low voltage condition.
-In this case, the LVF interrupt request flag will be set, causing an interrupt to be generated if $V{\text{DD}}$ falls below the preset LVD voltage.
+The interrupt will only be generated after a delay of t{LVD} after the LVDO bit has been set high by a low voltage condition.
+In this case, the LVF interrupt request flag will be set, causing an interrupt to be generated if V{DD} falls below the preset LVD voltage.
 This will cause the device to wake-up from the IDLE Mode, however if the Low Voltage Detector wake up function is not required then the LVF flag should be first set high before the device enter the IDLE Mode.
 The LVD function is always disabled in the SLEEP mode.